 Demonstration Supportability: how the intended demonstration will fit to the EAI CROWNCOM program, and will it be possible to conduct such demonstration given regulatory and physical constraints, e.g., space and time span.

-All proposal submissions shall attach a maximum 4-page paper, which describes to the general audience the purposes and functionalities of the developed demonstrator.
+All proposal submissions shall attach a 2-page abstract, which describes to the general audience the purposes and functionalities of the developed demonstrator.

 How do I submit a paper in Confy?